Cleaning Up Your Logo

 2. Consider your typography

-The typography you choose or create for your logo and collateral speak more than just the words they spell out.
-Cleaning up unnecessary use of italicized letters or adjusting word alignment, size and spacing, can make a big difference in the final result.
+The typography you choose or create your logo and collateral speak more than just the words they spell out.
+Cleaning up the unnecessary use of italicized letters or adjusting word alignment, size, and spacing can make a big difference in the final result.
 Just like with color, make sure the typography helps you convey your brand’s characteristics.

 Less is more even more in designing a great visual identity.
-Simplify your logo and design materials trimming back harsh gradients, heavy shadows, bevels and uber graphic tricks that clutter the form instead of accentuate the form of your design.
-Simplifying your design not only leads to a more long lasting mark but helps when you’re using your logo across various types of media.
+Simplify your logo and design materials trimming back harsh gradients, heavy shadows, bevels and uber graphic tricks that clutter the form instead of accentuating the form of your design.
+Simplifying your design not only leads to a more long-lasting mark but helps when you’re using your logo across various types of media.